-How We Implement WCAG In Our Themes: Accessibility Best Practices and Techniques
+How We Implement WCAG In Our Themes: WCAG Accessibility Best Practices and Techniques

-For, no matter how robust Drupal's out-of-the-box support for web accessibility might be, in the end, it all comes down to how we, the Drupal theme builders, manage to implement all those built-in features.
+For, no matter how robust Drupal's out-of-the-box support for web accessibility might be, in the end, it all comes down to how we, as a WCAG agency, manage to implement all those built-in features.

 To follow all the accessibility best practices.

-And our in-house workflow for building Drupal themes compliant with the WCAG 2.0.
-Standards is slightly different depending on whether:
+And our in-house workflow for building Drupal themes compliant with the WCAG requirements.
+Standards are slightly different depending on whether:

 - we're building the theme from scratch